mathspp/mathspp/pages/02.blog/01.problems/p044-send-more-money/item.en.md

 and each word represents a number with as many digits as letters (there are no leading 0s).

-Can you figure out the value of this simple addition?
+Can you figure out the numeric value of each word?

 !!!
 Give it some thought!